PRABHU-OFFICIAL/Hexagon/README.md

-# Pixel Fusion
+# Hexagon

-Welcome to Pixel Fusion, your partner in crafting innovative and exceptional mobile applications!
+Welcome to Hexagon, your partner in crafting innovative and exceptional mobile applications!

 ## About Us

-At Pixel Fusion, we believe in the power of technology and creativity coming together to create mobile applications that stand out.
+At Hexagon, we believe in the power of technology and creativity coming together to create mobile applications that stand out.
 Our team of skilled developers, designers, and tech enthusiasts work collaboratively to bring your app ideas to life.
 We specialize in transforming concepts into functional, user-friendly, and visually stunning mobile applications.

 ## Our Services